Oleexo/mediator-go/README.md

 )

 func main() {
-	// Create the request handler
+	// 🌟 Create the request handler
 	requestHandler := NewMyRequestHandler()

-	// Create a definition of the request handler associated with the request and the response requestDefinitions := []mediator.RequestHandlerDefinition{
+	// Associate the handler with the request and response requestDefinitions := []mediator.RequestHandlerDefinition{
 		mediator.NewRequestHandlerDefinition[MyRequest, MyResponse](requestHandler),
 	}

-	// Create the send container with all the request definitions sendContainer := mediator.NewSendContainer(
+	// 🚀 Create the send container with all handler definitions sendContainer := mediator.NewSendContainer(
 		mediator.WithRequestDefinitionHandlers(requestDefinitions...),
 	)